 Expertise means having a lot of knowledge in a specific field, ideally with genuine and credible qualifications.

 CBD and particular health-related topics about CBD, such as “CBD oil for cancer,” fall under “YMYL topics.”
 YMYL stands for “Your Money or Your Life.”

 Since CBD health-related topics closely affect people’s well-being, Google wants to prioritize the ranking of pages and domains with genuine expertise in these fields.
 The primary reason for this is to provide users with safe and responsible information.

 Suppose you’re posting content about CBD oil and cancer.
-In that case, it’s ideal to hire a freelance technical writer to write your content, such as a medical doctor (MD) or a Ph.D. in biomedical sciences, rather than a general content writer.
+In that case, it’s ideal to hire a CBD content writer with medical experience to write your content, such as a medical doctor (MD) or a Ph.D. in biomedical sciences, rather than a general content writer.

 The workaround is to have a content writer write it, and one of these experts “medically review” the content.